tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/002-unit-test-intro.md

 ## Unit testing

 Effective unit testing starts with modular code design.
-Of course that's much easier in a textbook example like this, but the really key functions should be able to define a simple set of inputs and the expected outputs for those inputs.
+Of course that's much easier in a textbook example like this, but for any given function -- we'll call it our function "under test" -- we should be able to define a simple set of possible inputs and possible outputs for those inputs.

-For each "function" under test (This is usually a single method)

 ![](../../.gitbook/assets/sendgrid-personal-page-6-1-.png)

+<p/><strong>What is our function under test?</strong>

-<p/><strong>What are the inputs to the function?</strong>
+<p/><strong>What are the possible inputs to the function?</strong>

-* List the input parameters that the unit can be called with
-* List external inputs that the function depends on

-<p/><strong>What are the expected results?</strong>
+<p/><strong>What are the possible outputs?</strong>

-* For each set of inputs, what is the expected response?